fuen1590/PhmDeepLearningProjects/readme.md

 scikit-learn >= 1.3.0

 ### Dataset
 Our experiments are base on the CMAPSS dataset [1].

 The raw data could be downloaded from: https://github.com/schwxd/LSTM-Keras-CMAPSS/tree/master/C-MAPSS-Data.

 After downloading, place the data files train_FD00X.txt, test_FD00X.txt, and RUL_FD00X.txt in the raw_data/ folder (or any other folder you specify).

+The dataset/cmapss.py contains all the code for preprocessing dataset, including the Gaussian Threshold Sampling method proposed in this paper.

 ### Train
 Simply run :
 > python ./models/RULPrediction/experiments.py

 This will execute the training process of the Dual-Mixer on the FD004 dataset.
+The training results are restored in the train/*model_flag* folder, where *model_flag* is generated automatically.

 If you placed the dataset in a folder other than raw_data/, you need to modify the parameter *cmapss.DEFAULT_ROOT* on **line 56** in the *experiments.py* file: